Student charter

 Integral to our approach are the opportunities we provide to contribute to course review and development and to provide feedback on academic provision and support services.

 Student participation and representation on committees helps to ensure that your voice is heard across the Trust and within your course and discipline.
-The Trust expects that you will support course student representatives and encourages you to take part in the Dean’s Student Forum
+The Trust expects that you will support course student representatives and encourages you to take part yourself.
+The Trust will ask for your opinion on teaching and other aspects of the learner experience.
+This feedback is vital in enabling the Trust to improve its services for students.

 Your future